Skip to main content

 Client Review

-Walk through the draft with the client and make any necessary adjustments.
+Walk through the draft with the client and make adjustments.

 Signing Ceremony